oldingb21/flatiron-frontend-phase-1-project/README.md

 ## User Guide

+**Currently under reconstruction.
+Need to find new working API to fulfill user needs.

 As a user of the website, you will be greeted with a dialog.
 The dialog welcomes the user and gives a brief guide on what the user can expect to do on the website.
 After closing the dialog, users will see the title and images emphasizing the theme of the